What Are the Applications of the Law of Cosines?

 Step 2: Recognizing the Role of the Law of Cosines in Geometry

-In the realm of geometry, the Law of Cosines is a workhorse.
+In the world of geometry, the Law of Cosines is a workhorse.
 Learn how it can be used to calculate the lengths of sides in oblique (non-right-angled) triangles when two sides and the included angle are known, or to find the measures of angles when all three side lengths are given.
 It’s particularly useful in solving triangles, an essential task in numerous scientific and engineering applications.

 Step 3: Diving into its Applications in Trigonometry